Tropicraft/Tropicraft/.github/README.md

 ===
 Love Tropics is a weekend-long charity livestream ran by the Tropicraft Dev Team and the Tropibros, focused on raising funds to help rebuild Puerto Rico.

-In 2017 we raised $10,155 for Direct Relief to help with medical supplies and aid.
-This year we have have partnered up with Team Rubicon, who are working with local contractors to repair and replace roofs of damaged housing.
-This will not only give families a place to take shelter from the elements, but will also give them a better chance with future storms.
+In 2017 we raised $10,155USD for Direct Relief to help with medical supplies and aid, and in 2018 we raised $35,255.46USD for Team Rubicon to help put roofs back onto houses.
+This year we have bigger and better things planned, so keep your eyes peeled!

 Click on the logo above to learn more about the event.